 As you transition from active duty to civilian life, an MSL degree can help you apply your existing experiences and strengths to a business career.
 But you may also be focused on building work experience.
 An online degree, therefore, may be the perfect way to accomplish both.

-St. Bonaventure University offers a 30% discount on tuition for active military members who pursue an online Master in Strategic Leadership.
+St. Bonaventure University offers a 30% discount on tuition for active military members who pursue an online Master's degree in Strategic Leadership.
 The program at St. Bonaventure is designed to help you pursue your degree whether you are continuing to serve your country, you are building your resume as a former service member, or you are focused on your education full time.

 Your skills as a leader have already been fine-tuned and strengthened by service to your country.
 Consider the next step in leadership training and career potential by learning more about the Master's in Strategic Leadership.